peppelinux/openid-federation-subordinate-events/openid-federation-subordinate-events-1_0.md

 # Introduction

 The `federation_subordinate_events_endpoint` is introduced to allow Trust Anchors and Intermediates to maintain and publish a track of registration events about their Immediate Subordinates.
 This endpoint is useful for transparency and accountability within a federation, by providing a historical record of significant events.

+## Requirements Notation and Conventions

+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

 # Terminology